Clinical trials in Ukraine are conducted in accordance with ICH-GCP requirements, despite the fact that it is not a member of the EU.

 - realistic start-up time: 3 – 4 months

-Ukraine represents the second largest patient pool (after the Russian Federation) Europe that makes recruiting patients easier and faster.
+Ukraine represents the second largest patient pool in Europe that makes recruiting patients easier and faster.
 Healthcare system is centralized and structured around big hospitals and encompasses a large population.
 Due to vertical referral system, investigators can recruit patients (mainly treatment-naïve) from the regional population without any competition inside.

 A large number of pediatric trials have been conducted over last years in Ukraine.
 Around 20% of this population is represented by children under 16 years old.
 The centralized system of pediatric healthcare, with a high concentration of children in academic pediatric centers and specialized children hospitals, creates an ideal environment for recruitment into clinical trials.